aws-samples/aws-amplify-team-task-tracking/LAB1.md

 export class AppModule { }
 ```

-Angular will also create e2e folder for end to end testing
+Angular will also create e2e folder for end to end testing .

+src directory will contain app directory which will have the source code for all the angular components created above